 Example calculations of the Bradford Factor

-In the last year, Alex has been away from work twice.
+In the last year, Alex has been off sick twice.
 Once was for 4 days, the other was for 5.
-We’d therefore calculate her score as: 2 x 2 = 4, then 4 x 9 = 36.
+You'd calculate her score as: 2 x 2 = 4, then 4 x 9 = 36.

 And in the last year, Sam has been away from work six times, each a single day at a time.
-We’d calculate it thus: 6 x 6 = 36, then 36 x 6 = 216.
+We’d calculate his score as: 6 x 6 = 36, then 36 x 6 = 216.

-So even though Alex spent more days off work, Sam ends up with a much higher score, due to the fact it was on so many different occasions.
+So even though Alex spent more days off work, Sam ends up with a much higher score.

-As we’re dealing with multiplication, the results can be pretty high, going into the thousands for some frequently-absent workers.
+As we’re dealing with multiplication, the results can be pretty high, going into the thousands for those who are frequently absent.

 This is kind of a subjective area.
 There's a huge range of scores and you'll need to consider what's appropriate for your business.
 Different companies are going to set different parameters, different scales.